“Invisible” Endnotes

 Then the phrases highlighted by the copyeditor are copied into their respective endnotes and adjusted as needed (for starters, the comma that precedes the closing quotation mark in “as a citizen” would need to be deleted from the example above).
 And the note numbers are replaced by the relevant page numbers, which can be determined after formatting is complete and the pagination is final.

-We’ve already seen the result, but here it is as ordinary text:
+We’ve already seen the result in figure 13.6, but here it is as ordinary text (again, through the word “trial” in the original note):

 188 Speaking “as a citizen”: Quoted in Chicago Daily News, “Four Men Guilty,” Dec.
 16, 1889.
 McConnell may have been pleased that no death sentences were passed, for he had been part of the clemency movement that followed the Haymarket trial.

-In the EPUB version of Blood Runs Green, the endnotes are hyperlinked to the location in the text that contains the phrase.
-Reflowable e-book formats don’t generally have visible page numbers, but it’s okay to keep the page numbers in the notes and use those as the basis of the links; some books turn the key phrases into links.
+In the EPUB version of O’Brien’s book, the endnotes are hyperlinked from the page and note numbers to the location in the text that contains the key phrase.
+Reflowable ebook formats don’t generally have visible page numbers, but it’s okay to keep them in the endnotes to use as the basis of the links; some books link the key phrases.

 Conclusion